GHeinzelmann/BAT.py/README.md

 *A tutorial and a detailed user guide are available, as well as necessary parameter and input files for several hosts.*

-# BAT.py v2.0
+# BAT.py v2.1

-The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy calculations.
+The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy (ABFE) calculations.
 Its workflow encompasses the creation of the bound complex, generation of parameters using Antechamber, preparation of the simulation files, and post-processing to retrieve the binding free energy.
 By using the _pmemd.cuda_ software from AMBER20, it is able to perform several calculations at a reduced computational cost using graphics processing units (GPUs).

-The 2.0 version of BAT.py can perform binding free energy calculations by two alchemical routes in the presence of restraints, either with double decoupling (DD) procedure or with the simultaneous decoupling recoupling (SDR) method.
+The 2.1 version of BAT.py can perform ABFE calculations by two alchemical routes in the presence of restraints, either with double decoupling (DD) procedure or with the simultaneous decoupling and recoupling (SDR) method, the latter suitable for ligands with net charge.
 For the use of the APR method in addition to DD and SDR, download the 1.0 version of the code at the BATv1.0 branch.
 BAT.py is compatible with the simulation package AMBER20, also requiring a few installed programs to work properly, which are listed in the next section.

 ![](doc/figure.png)